louise-hayes/json-parse-node-app/README.md

 This is a json parse NodeJS command line app

-you must run npm install to install all dependencies:
+You must run npm install to install all dependencies:

 ```
 npm install